-11. The methods to be used by the reviewers are to include:

-(a) The review of relevant documents and literature produced by IPBES and relevant expert and stakeholder communities;

-(b) The use, as a basis for the review, of the Plenary-approved questionnaire set out in the appendix to this annex, tailored as appropriate and soliciting the views of relevant actors and stakeholders on issues to be reviewed.
-An external organization (option 1) or an administrative officer based at the secretariat headquarters (option 2) will support the review panel in the collation and analysis of responses to the questionnaire.

-12. Where useful, methods could also include:

-(a) Interviews with key informants, including with members of the Bureau and the Multidisciplinary Expert Panel, the secretariat and technical support units, experts involved in the work of IPBES, the United Nations collaborative partner agencies, other strategic partners, Governments and stakeholders;
+- 12. The methods to be used by the reviewers are to include: - (a) The review of the internal report, relevant documents and literature produced by IPBES and relevant expert and stakeholder communities; - (b) The use, as guidance for the review, of the questionnaire set out in the appendix to the present annex, finalized in accordance with paragraphs 3-5 of decision IPBES-5/2, tailored as appropriate and soliciting the views of Governments and relevant stakeholders on issues to be reviewed.
+An external organization will support the review panel in the collation and analysis of responses to the questionnaire. - 13.
+Where useful, methods could also include: - (a) Interviews with key informants, including members of the Bureau and the Multidisciplinary Expert Panel, the secretariat and technical support units, experts involved in the work of IPBES, United Nations collaborative partner agencies, other strategic partners, Governments and stakeholders;

-&lt;sup>1 Alternatively, if option 1 is selected, the external professional organization (para.
-9 of the present note) could be invited to make a proposal on a review panel, to be submitted to the Bureau and Multidisciplinary Expert Panel for approval.

-(b) Focus group discussions, held on site, where resources permit, or by teleconference, on particular issues relating to IPBES, such as institutional arrangements of IPBES, the policy relevance of IPBES, or the IPBES approach to indigenous and local knowledge systems.
-These discussions could involve a representative range of members of the Bureau and the Multidisciplinary Expert Panel, the secretariat (including relevant technical support units), experts involved in the work of the Platform, the United Nations collaborative partner agencies, other strategic partners, Governments and stakeholders;

-(c) Direct observation during key meetings of the Platform in 2017 and 2018, including meetings of the Plenary, the Multidisciplinary Expert Panel and the Bureau and task force and assessment expert group meetings.

-13. The Multidisciplinary Expert Panel, the Bureau and the secretariat, including its technical support units, will support the review panel by providing information on administrative and operational aspects for preparation of the deliverables of IPBES.
+- (b) Focus group discussions or focused workshops, held in conjunction with other meetings organized under the auspices of IPBES, where resources permit, or by teleconference, on particular issues relating to IPBES, such as IPBES institutional arrangements, the policy relevance of IPBES or the IPBES approach to indigenous and local knowledge systems.
+These discussions could involve a representative range of members of the Bureau and the Multidisciplinary Expert Panel, the secretariat (including relevant technical support units), experts involved in the work of IPBES, the United Nations collaborative partner agencies, other strategic partners, Governments and stakeholders; - (c) Direct observation during key IPBES meetings in 2017 and 2018, including a session of the Plenary, and meetings of the Multidisciplinary Expert Panel, the Bureau, task forces and assessment expert groups. - 14.
+The Multidisciplinary Expert Panel, the Bureau and the secretariat, including its technical support units, will support the review panel by providing information on administrative and operational aspects for preparation of IPBES deliverables. - 15.
+The review panel will prepare a report to the Plenary.

-14. The review panel will prepare a report to the Plenary based on the results of the questionnaire and considering the report prepared by the internal review team.
 The report will include recommendations as outlined in paragraph 4.